These are sometimes known as 'quote marks.'

 ‘I chose such men as had the Fear of God before them and made some conscience of what they did: and from that day forth, I say unto you, we were never beaten.’

 Above is a quote from Oliver Cromwell, with bright red 'quote marks' enclosing it.
-Again, the first quote mark is the wrong way round and refuses to be corrected.
-I don't know why.

 When you write an essay, you are expected to quote other people's words, to support your argument.